-Care homes with nursing (patient’s own controlled drugs)
+Care homes with nursing – people's own controlled drugs

-In care homes with nursing, patients' own individually labelled controlled drugs in schedules 2, 3 and 4 (Part I) must be denatured before handing to the waste disposal company.
-Good practice involves two staff members - one to denature and one to witness.
+People’s own individually labelled controlled drugs (Schedules 2, 3 and 4 (Part I)) must be denatured before handing to the waste disposal company.
 The Environment Agency classes this as processing waste.
-The nursing home will need to apply for a T28 waste exemption.
+Care homes with nursing will need to apply for a T28 waste exemption.
 This is free of charge.

-You must destroy schedule 2 stock in the presence of an authorised witness.
+You must destroy Schedule 2 stock in the presence of an authorised witness.
 This includes a police constable or inspectors of the General Pharmaceutical Council.
-The lead controlled drugs accountable officer of NHS England may also appoint authorised witnesses.
+The lead NHS England controlled drugs accountable officer may also appoint authorised witnesses.

 Medicinal and food grade cannabis products

-If people bring in food grade cannabis products for their own (or a relative's) use, the service must do their own risk assessment.
+If people bring in food grade cannabis products for their own (or a relative's) use, the service must do its own risk assessment.

-NHS England advise that care homes should not routinely hold anticipatory medicines stock.
-And supplies should be centralised as much as possible.
-Some Clinical Commissioning Groups (CCGs) have already established local hubs to ensure safe, legal and rapid access to anticipatory medicines.
-These hubs could be a community pharmacy, GP practice, hospital or other settings.
+NHS England advises that care homes should not routinely hold anticipatory medicines stock.
+Commissioners may make local arrangements for medicines to be readily available when needed.
+This could be from a community pharmacy, GP practice, hospital or other settings.